danielams/pdi-google-cloud/README.md

 Please submit new Issues on this GitHub repository to log any problems or feature suggestions you may have

-## License and Copyright statement
+## License and Copyright

-Unless otherwise stated, all material in this repository are Copyright Pentaho 2002-2017, and licensed under the Apache-2.0 license.
+All material in this repository are Copyright 2002-2018 Hitachi Vantara.
+All code is licensed as Apache 2.0 unless explicitly stated.
+See the LICENSE file for more details.

+## Support Statement

+This work is at Stage 1 : Development Phase: Start-up phase of an internal project.
+Usually a Labs experiment.
+(Unsupported)